 Wineries started springing up, with people going to France and other countries to learn the craft.
 After the Second World War and Tokyo Olympics in 1964, wine culture in Japan started gaining popularity.

 On the other hand, the Muscat Bailey A grape is a hybrid developed to adapt to the country’s climate.
-They have a sweet taste similar to that of grape juice but can be blended and aged to develop more full-bodied wines with different flavors.
+They have a sweet taste similar to grape juice but can be blended and aged to develop more full-bodied wines with different flavors.

-Being one of the globe’s most common spirit, Gin is also found in Japan, even though its production there just started recently.
+Being one of the globe’s most common spirits, Gin is also found in Japan, even though its production there just started recently.
 Japan has, however, taken the liberty to add their twist to the ingredients of their drinks and the production methods.

 8. Chuhai / Lemon sour

+This is one of the most common Japanese alcoholic beverages at an izakaya, at least as popular as Japanese beer.
 Chuhai, also called sour, is shochu mixed with soda water and some flavors.
 The flavors vary from grapefruit juice, lemon juice, oolong tea, umeshu, etc.